spatialthoughts/qgis-tutorials/source/docs/3/working_with_terrain.rst

 22. In the :guilabel:`Smooth` window, select ``mt_everest_contour`` as :guilabel:`Input Layer`,  enter ``5`` in :guilabel:`Iterations`.
 Click :guilabel:`Run`.

 .. warning::
-    As you increase the number of iteration, the number of vertices in the contour lines gets increased, this can take up huge space in the disk so the resulting file will be very large compared to the original.
-An alternative way to do this is using `Mapshapper <http://mapshaper.org/>`_.
-Here geopackage cannot be uploaded.
-So, export the layer ``mt_everest_contour`` as shapefile.
-Then import the file in mapshapper to use `Simplify` which will make contour lines smoother.
+    The smoothing algorithm works by adding extra vertices along the lines.
+As you increase the number of iterations, the number of vertices in the contour lines increase by a large amount.
+So be careful in using higher number of iterations.
+You can reduce the file size of the output by exporting it as a shapefile and simplifying the results using `Mapshapper <http://mapshaper.org/>`_.

 .. image:: /static/3/working_with_terrain/images/22.png